rocketbot-cl/Files/README.md

 CList files and select sort

 12. Search File
 Returns a list with matches

-13. Get Metadata
-Obtains file metadata such as: Name, modification date, creation date and file weight.

 ----